aakankshsingh02/First_Flutter_Build/README.md

 # First_Flutter_Build

-This is my first flutter build.
+This is my first ever flutter build.

-You can access apk in apk folder.
+You can access apk in release folder.